Peakboard/peakboard.github.io/content/_data_sources/OPCUA/en-opc-ua.md

 ![image_4](/assets/images/data-sources/opc-ua/data-source-opc-ua-04.png)

 *Select the communication type of your datasource*

-Subscriptions: The OPC UA defined subscriptions.
+* **Subscriptions**: The OPC UA defined subscriptions.
 Should be the way to go, if available on the server.
-Variables: Pull node values after a predefined amount of time (Reload Interval).
+* **Variables**: Pull node values after a predefined amount of time (Reload Interval).
 Only variable nodes can be used, objects and their events are not available.

-Edit Subscription specific settings.
+[Edit Subscription specific settings] (2).
 Should only be done, if you know what you are doing.

-Choose a Message Type:
+Choose a Message Type (3):
-Simple: Store the latest message for each subscription.
+* Simple: Store the latest message for each subscription.
-Advanced: Store the last (amount = Queue Size) value updates.
+* Advanced: Store the last (amount = Queue Size) value updates.

 Manage your subscriptions (4).
-- Clicking directly or opening the menu and choosing “Browse” will open the nodes Browser, which searches for all nodes on the server (a connection is necessary) (see 4. a.).
+- Clicking directly or opening the menu and choosing [Browse] will open the nodes Browser, which searches for all nodes on the server (a connection is necessary) (see 4. a.).
-- Using “Add manually”, nodes can be added by their node id and namespace, without using the browser (can be done offline) (see 4. b.).
+- Using [Add manually], nodes can be added by their node id and namespace, without using the browser (can be done offline) (see 4. b.).

 <div class="box-tip" markdown="1">
+Note:
-The “Title” of a subscribed node will be used, to access this node from within the peakboard visualization.
+The “Title” of a subscribed node will be used, to access this node from within the Peakboard visualization.
 </div>

 ![image_5](/assets/images/data-sources/opc-ua/data-source-opc-ua-05.png)